stellalc7/beat-connection/README.md

 ## Beat Connection
 <a href="https://beatconnection.herokuapp.com" target="_blank">Beat Connection</a> is an experiment / data exploration.
 Nothing works.
-Why does everyone around the world only listen to Coldplay.
+Everyone loves Coldplay.
 <!-- - enter an artist who you enjoy listening to
 - find similar artists to listen to around the world
 - this site is undone -->